seehuhn/go-pdf/examples/fonts/NOTES.md

 table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).

-There seems little reasson to use this font type, since the font data could equally be embedded as a TrueType font.
+There seems little reason to use this font type, since the font data could equally be embedded as a TrueType font.

 ### Type3 Fonts